blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/Lysteria/player_facing_rules.md

 someone accomplish their downtime.
 That someone may make one roll with advantage , and may benefit from spells you cast.

+### Learn Goblin from Ash
+You pay 10GP to learn Goblin from Ash.
+You make a DC 12 investigation check.
+If you succeed twice cumulatively, you learn the goblin language.

 ### Buy a magic item (requires magic item shop 3 upgrade)
 Using 10GP to cover the bills and travel expenses, you follow some leads that the magic shop owner offers you on finding magic items.